 Some of these most bizarre foods and drinks in Bali are side dishes that accompany meals served daily at local restaurants throughout the island.
 Others can be a bit rare and harder to find, but which you may stumble upon on your travels to the more rural areas.
-Most of these strange and weird foods are local favorites.
+Most of these strange and weird foods are local favourites.
 Even adventurous visitors may find some unusual tastes to their liking.

 There’s a fruit salad that locals crave but which you may find awkward due to it being served in chillies and fish broth.
 There’s an ingredient that’s toxic but adds great aroma to stews when cooked!
 If you’re game, here’s for a different kind of culinary adventure in Bali.

-- 1
+• 1

 Lawar – raw pork and blood salad